schen13/Beer-Man/README.md

 ### Overview

-This rendition of Pacman will be a browser-based game made with Javascript and HTML Canvas.
-The user will guide Pacman with the arrow keys to collect all food on the map without colliding with any ghosts.
-Power-ups will allow Pacman to temporarily be able to eat the ghosts for points and remove them from play for a short period of time.
-Each eating and death event will trigger a sound effect.
+This rendition of Pac-man, called Beer-man will be a browser-based game made with Javascript and HTML Canvas.
+The user will guide Beer-man with the arrow keys to collect all beer on the map without colliding with any ghosts.
+Each beer he drinks will slow him down.
+Energy drink power-ups will allow Pacman to temporarily sober up, gaining the ability to eat ghosts for points and remove them from play for a short period of time.
+Each drinking and death event will trigger a sound effect.

 ### MVP List
 Users should be able to:
-- [ ] Pick a custom color Pacman
+- [ ] Pick a custom color Beerman
 - [ ] Enjoy bug-free navigation of the map
-- [ ] Hear eating and dying sounds as those events unfold
+- [ ] Hear drinking and dying sounds as those events unfold
 - [ ] Start, pause, and reset the game at will
 - [ ] Understand and achieve clear win/lose conditions
 - [ ] View game instructions, scoring, and lives left at all times